PURL: Safe and Effective Sanitization of Link Decoration

 \textit{Structural} features map the relationship of different nodes in the graph with each other, such as the connectivity of nodes and information about their ancestry.
-For example, the connectivity of nodes encodes how many different link decorations are in a request.
+For example, the connectivity of nodes can capture how many different link decorations are in a request.
 As described in Section \ref{sec:motivation}, on average, \atses use far more link decorations than \nonatses, resulting in stronger connectivity for \ats link decorations that will be reflected in corresponding structural feature values.
-Structural features help encode this information for our classifier.
+Structural features help encode this information for our classifier using graph properties such as centrality, connectivity, and closeness\cite{Maurya2021GraphNeural, Roy2014ModelingMeasuring}.

 \textit{Flow} features represent information flow across different layers of a webpage.
-First, \name captures direct exfiltration of storage values through the link decoration.
-As described in Figure \ref{fig:decograph-example}, storage values can directly be sent out using link decorations. \name represents these exfiltrations as additional edges from storage nodes to decoration nodes.
+Capturing this flow of information is important to track how user information is, extracted, stored, and sent out through tracking link decorations.
+First, \name captures the direct sharing of storage values through the link decoration.
+As described in Figure \ref{fig:decograph-example}, storage values can directly be sent out using link decorations. \name represents this sharing as additional edges from storage nodes to decoration nodes.
 Second, \name also keeps track of whether the parent request of a link decoration results in the setting of a storage node.
 This inward flow of information (infiltration) is usually used by \ats to set identifiers based on information sent out in requests (mainly through link decorations) \cite{Munir23CookieGraphArxiv}. \name maps this infiltration through indirect edges connecting the parent request/response of decoration with the corresponding storage node.
 In addition, \name monitors if the script sending the parent request of decoration is involved in sending storage information in non-parent requests or is part of redirects \cite{Iqbal22USENIXKhaleesi}.